gootieno/April-Workbook/Week8/Day1/solutions/02-http-basics-long-practice/documentation.md

 ### Ask for a page that doesn't exist

 Request components:
-- Method: GET
+- Method:
-- URL: /asdkjfhasldkj
+- URL:
-- Headers: none
+- Headers:
-- Body: none
+- Body:

 Response components:
-- Status code: 404
+- Status code:
-- Headers: text/html
+- Headers:
-- Body: Page not found html
+- Body:

 ### Ask for the products list page